rsmusllp/king-phisher/docs/source/gobject_signals.rst

 .. py:function:: exit()

-   This signal is emitted with the client is exiting.
+   This signal is emitted when the client is exiting.
 Subscribers can use it as a chance to clean up and save any remaining data.
 It is emitted before the client is disconnected from the server.